rs-pro/smart_excerpt/README.md

     Article.first.get_excerpt(keep_headers: true) # do not remove HTML headers from excerpt Article.first.get_excerpt(keep_newlines: true) # do not remove newlines from excerpt Article.first.get_excerpt(keep_html: true) # do not remove HTML tags from excerpt (might be unsafe/dangerous!)

-All excerpts are passed through strip_tags and html entity decode.

 ## Contributing